 These state agencies regulate mobile sports betting sites under their jurisdiction.
 The agencies award licenses to operate to all legal online sportsbooks.

-Any online gambling site not approved and licensed by the CDG and CLGCC are operating illegally.
+Any Colorado online gambling site not approved and licensed by the CDG and CLGCC is operating illegally.

 Yes.
 The CDG and CLGCC regulate all of Colorado’s legal online sportsbooks.
 Because of this, bets on a state-regulated online sportsbook come with the same level of safety as they would at a legal retail casino.

 Colorado’s state-regulated online sportsbooks will all carry a seal of approval from one or both of these agencies.

 Land-based casinos, in collaboration with strategic technology partners.
 The state’s retail casinos, which are permitted to partner with technology companies, will offer all of the state’s legal online sports betting sites.

 For example, FanDuel Sportsbook will operate in Colorado in partnership with the Golden Gulch Casino.
 Likewise, FOX Bet partnered with Lady Luck Black Hawk in Colorado.